braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/creating_an_email_campaign.md

 ![Target Segment][5]

-Optionally, you can also choose to limit delivery to a specified number of users within the segment, or allow users to recieve the same message twice upon a recurrence of the campaign as well.
+Optionally, you can also choose to limit delivery to a specified number of users within the segment, or allow users to receive the same message twice upon a recurrence of the campaign as well.

 ## Step 6: Review and Deploy